 When our horses don’t behave the way we want them to, sometimes our first reaction is to become angry and mete out punishment.
-It is very difficult to make a horse connect punishment with unwanted behavior.
+It is very difficult to make a horse connect the punishment with unwanted behavior.
 Horses don’t think the way we do.
 Punishment is rarely an effective way to train.
 Here are the most common ways horses are punished, why they don’t work, and how they might cause further problems.

 01 of 08

 Hitting a horse with your hand, or any object is rarely an effective method of correction.
-The horse is unlikely to understand that you are punishing it for an unwanted behavior and it may become fearful, or rebellious, depending on its nature.
+The horse is unlikely to understand that you are punishing it for unwanted behavior and it may become fearful, or rebellious, depending on its nature.
 If your horse bites you, and you punish it by hitting, you may only create a craftier and quicker biter.
 If you hit your horse because it has moved sideways into you while grooming, you’ve missed an opportunity to teach it to move away from you with a more subtle cue even though you’ve solved the immediate problem.

 02 of 08